xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 This is very helpful when you have multiple services that return the same entities and we have to keep the database consistent.
 In our example, the same user could be included in multiple `search` queries responses, so to remove some complexity, we will use this solution.

-The `runInTransaction` operation will not require any change in the `UserDao`, we will just use the `runInTransaction` method that Room provides.
+Note that the `runInTransaction` operation will not require any method in the `UserDao`, we will just use the `runInTransaction` method that Room provides.

-If we add these changes to the `UserDao` it will look something like:
+Using that information the `UserDao` will look something like:

 ```kotlin
 @Dao